 Find out more here

-If you are exploring opportunities for Year 10 or post-16 education why not consider Thomas Telford UTC?
+If you are exploring opportunities for post-16 education why not consider Thomas Telford UTC?

 Sixth Form Application

 Dear Year 10 and Year 12 Students,I hope this finds you and your family safe and well.
 Following on from my most recent communication regarding your child’s return to the UTC we are now in a position to provide a personal timetable which will run from the week of 15th June until Friday 10th July.
 This return will consist of some face-to-face time with core subject teachers made up of two half days for Year 10 and half a day per A-level subject for Year 12.
 This is clearly a limited time in school and the bulk of the learning will continue to take place via remote learning.
 An extensive risk-assessment has been carried and we will operate systems to ensure that students are socially distanced with opportunities for the highest sanitary standards.
 We have taken a number of steps to ensure that this phased return is done in as safe a way as possible: